pupspulver/polymath/README.md

 ### Setup
 It's very simple, you just clone this repostory on your computer and run the 'main.py' file in a terminal using Python 3 or higher.
+Y ou don't have to install additional modules or components.
+If the program needs one, it will install it automatically.

 To run the script (in the directory where the file is):
     ``` python3 main.py ```